-- 2.3.3 The minimally processed data are collected between limits of ±8000nT and clipped for display at ±250nT and ±10nT.
-Data are interpolated to a resolution of effectively 0.5m between tracks and 0.15m along each survey track. - 2.3.4 Additional data processing has been carried out in the form of high pass filtering.
-This effectively removes low frequency variation along a traverse that has been caused by large magnetic bodies, cultivation or rapid temperature change.
-Data treated to additional processing have been compared to unprocessed data to ensure that no significant anomalies have been removed.
-The filtered data has been clipped for display at ±3nT to enhance weaker anomalies. - 2.3.5 Appendix C contains metadata concerning the survey and data attributes and is derived directly from TerraSurveyor.
-Reference should be made to Appendix B for further information on processing. - 2.3.6 A TIF file is produced by TerraSurveyor software along with an associated world file (.TFW) that allows automatic georeferencing (OSGB36 datum) when using GIS or CAD software.
+- 2.3.3 The minimally processed data are collected between limits of ±3000nT and clipped for display at ±3nT.
+Data are interpolated to a resolution of effectively 0.5m between tracks and 0.15m along each survey track. - 2.3.4 Appendix C contains metadata concerning the survey and data attributes and is derived directly from TerraSurveyor.
+Reference should be made to Appendix B for further information on processing. - 2.3.5 A TIF file is produced by TerraSurveyor software along with an associated world file (.TFW) that allows automatic georeferencing (OSGB36 datum) when using GIS or CAD software.
 The main form of data display used in the report is the minimally processed greyscale plot.
 With regard to the Sensys MXPDA, minimally processed data are considered by the manufacturer to be data that are compensated by SENSYS MAGNETO DLMGPS software, see 2.3.1 and 2.3.2.
 Note: traceplots are not considered to be appropriate as they do not provide an accurate or useful assessment of the magnetic anomalies due to the very high density of data collection.
 In addition, traceplots cannot be meaningfully plotted against base mapping and in areas of complexity traces may be lost or highly confused.
-Traceplots may be used to demonstrate characteristic magnetic profiles across discrete features where it is considered beneficial. - 2.3.7 The raster images are combined with base mapping using ProgeCAD Professional 2016, creating DWG (2010) file formats.
+Traceplots may be used to demonstrate characteristic magnetic profiles across discrete features where it is considered beneficial. - 2.3.6 The raster images are combined with base mapping using ProgeCAD Professional 2016, creating DWG (2010) file formats.
 All images are externally referenced to the CAD drawing in order to maintain good graphical quality.
-The CAD plots are effectively georeferenced facilitating relocation of features using GNSS, resection method, etc. - 2.3.8 An abstraction and interpretation is drawn and plotted for all geophysical anomalies located by the survey.
+The CAD plots are effectively georeferenced facilitating relocation of features using GNSS, resection method, etc. - 2.3.7 An abstraction and interpretation is drawn and plotted for all geophysical anomalies located by the survey.
 Anomalies are abstracted using colour coded points, lines and polygons.
 All plots are scaled to landscape A3 for paper printing.
-Appendix E sets out CAD layer names with colour and graphic content for each interpretation category, see 3.3. - 2.3.9 A brief summary of each anomaly, with an appropriate reference number, is set out in list form within the results (Section 3) to allow a rapid and objective assessment of features within the survey area.
+Appendix E sets out CAD layer names with colour and graphic content for each interpretation category, see 3.3. - 2.3.8 A brief summary of each anomaly, with an appropriate reference number, is set out in list form within the results (Section 3) to allow a rapid and objective assessment of features within the survey area.
+Where further interpretation is possible, or where a number of possible origins should be considered, more subjective discussion is set out in Section 4. - 2.3.9 The abstraction and interpretation procedure has been supported by analysis of a digital terrain model derived from the Environment Agency's LiDAR 1m resolution data.
+Shaded relief plots are created using Surfer 15 using the parameters of Azimuth:0, Altitude:210, Z factor:10 (Fig 05).